-- All governors will have an enhanced DBS check without barred list information. - They will have an enhanced DBS check with barred list information if working in regulated activity. - All governors will also have a section 128 check (as a section 128 direction disqualifies an individual from being a maintained school governor).
+- All governors will have an enhanced DBS check without barred list information. - They will have an enhanced DBS check with barred list information if working in regulated activity.
+Maintained schools add: - All governors will also have a section 128 check (as a section 128 direction disqualifies an individual from being a maintained school governor).